benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q197.png)

-_**Q234:** Any person and the 3 dragons whose dragon froze - that froze the largest number of dragons_
+_**Q234:** Any person and the 3 dragons whose dragons froze - that froze the largest number of dragons_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q234.png)

-_**Q236:** Any person and the 3 dragons whose dragon froze - that were frozen by the largest number of his dragons_
+_**Q236:** Any person and the 3 dragons whose dragons froze - that were frozen by the largest number of his dragons_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q236.png)